Gianluca Costantini: Editor and Published

 During this period, significant works have been published, such as James Kochalka's "Sketchbook Diaries n°1" in 2006, Phoebe Gloeckner's "The Diary of a Teenage Girl" in 2006, Stefano Tamburini's "Snake Agents" in 2006, James Kochalka's "Sketchbook Diaries n°2" in 2007, Phoebe Gloeckner's "A Child's Life and Other Stories" in 2007, Ramize Erer's "Weddings" in 2007, Danijel Zezelj's "Sun City" in 2007, Carlos Latuff's "#Syria" in 2012, and Gord Hill's "The 500 Years of Resistance" in 2013.

-From 2003 to 2007, Gianluca Costantini was the editor of the underground comic magazine inguineMAH!gazine.
+From 2003 to 2007, Costantini was the editor of the underground comic magazine inguineMAH!gazine.
 The publication ran for eleven issues through collaborations with Coniglio Editore and Fernandel Edizioni.
 Subsequently, starting in 2008, two anthology issues were published under the auspices of Comma22 publishing house.

 Within the pages of this magazine, significant contributions were made by prominent international authors, including Joe Sacco, Julie Doucet, Blu, Miguel Brieva, Max Andersson, James Kochalka, Eric Drooker, Aleksandar Zograf, and many others...

-From 2009 to 2015, Gianluca Costantini served as the artistic director and editor-in-chief of the G.I.U.D.A.
+From 2009 to 2015, Costantini served as the artistic director and editor-in-chief of the G.I.U.D.A.
 (Geographical Institute of Unconventional Drawings Arts) magazine, a publication that merges comic art and illustration with the realm of geography.

 Giuda is not just a magazine but a true conceptual space.
 This publication is dedicated to exploring the betrayal of images, employing drawing intensively to map out what can be said and represented.
 It positions itself as a designed space for visual research and aesthetics, chasing after the locations charted on maps.
 It is aware that the map is not the territory but rather a representation of it.
 Starting from cartography, the magazine explores how it establishes our role in the world and the symbolic space we occupy.

 In Giuda, every element is drawn, from the editorial content to the advertisements.
 It is a collector's magazine, refusing to conform to the conventions of modern publishing.
 With a decadent and romantic inclination, it utilizes the contemporary context of drawing to traverse the cemetery roads of metropolises; even in the first issue, the faces of illustrious deceased individuals from the Montparnasse Cemetery emerge.